 * Blanket to cover the sleeping bedroll

 Payment Responsibilities: A one time registration fee of $100 and the first month tuition is required at the time of enrollment.
 Monthly payment is due at the 1st of each month; late after the 3rd and subject to late fees.
-For payments we accept check, cash, or PayPal.
+For payments we accept checks or cash.
 Make checks payable to: Yvonne Liu Daycare.
 You will receive a receipt for all payments.

 Parents are responsible for full payment whether or not your child is here; including federal holidays and winter break. *Full payment is due for all absences including family vacations, change in work schedule and illness of the child.